 Executive Decision Making Workshop

-Improving performance by changing what we do, and why we do it
+Transforming "Business" Performance by changing what we do, and why we do it

-- Define the Operational Understanding that aligns the Operational Strategy with the Business Strategy
+Define the Operational Understanding that aligns the Operational Strategy with the Business Strategy

-- Causally connect actions to outcomes
+Causally connect Actions to Outcomes

-- Determine the sustaining Performance Measures and enabling Decision Support requirements
+Determine the sustaining Performance Measures and enabling Decision Support requirements

-By laying out both current and future state “MUS-A-O,” the development of an implementation plan becomes a straightforward process.
-It is a map of the dependencies between the types of Actions that need to be taken in order to achieve the desired Outcomes.
-This Action Map defines the necessary changes in Understanding (through training/education), Performance Measures, and Decision Support to enable and sustain the changes in performance – the transformation.
+The two key constructs of clear, logical thinking – causality and necessity – will be applied in a MUSAO format that provides a common process and framework for analyzing the current-state and defining a desired future-state.
+Mapping out current-state MUSAO provides the framework that guides the process of defining future-state MUSAO.
+With both current- and future-state MUSAO defined, the development of an implementation plan becomes a straightforward process.
+It begins with a mapping of the dependencies between the types of Actions that need to be taken in order to achieve the desired Outcomes.
+This Action Map, with its corresponding MUS added, defines the necessary changes in Operational Understanding (through training/education), Performance Measures, Decision Support, and Actions to enable and sustain the changes in performance – the transformation.

 Who Should Attend

 Senior leaders and leadership teams from all business functions/functional areas of responsibility whose primary business is project, production or inventory-based who want to be more effective at analyzing current-state realities and defining future-state scenarios.